The raft

 --url WEBHOOK_URL

-The string that identifies the event set to which this event is added; used in the job description JSON file to designate which sets of events are enabled ("Domain Topic" is the Azure term in the Event Grid domain.)--event WEBHOOK_EVENT
+• --name DOMAIN_TOPIC The string that identifies the event set to which this event is added; used in the job description JSON file to designate which sets of events are enabled ("Domain Topic" is the Azure term in the Event Grid domain.)

-command that can be included in a domain topic--url WEBHOOK_URL
+• --event WEBHOOK_EVENT One of the events returned by the webhook events command that can be included in a domain topic

 The webhook's domain topic, the event that was added to it, and the URL associated with that event. in JSON format.